queryverse/Vega.jl/docs/src/userguide/vlplotmacro.md

     encoding={
         x={
-            field=:a, # Note how we use :a instead of "a" here typ=:ordinal # Note how we use :ordinal instead of "ordinal" here },
+            field=:a, # Note how we use :a instead of "a" here type=:ordinal # Note how we use :ordinal instead of "ordinal" here },
         y={
-            field=:b, # Note how we use :b instead of "b" here typ=:quantitative # Note how we use :quantitative instead of "quantitative" here }
+            field=:b, # Note how we use :b instead of "b" here type=:quantitative # Note how we use :quantitative instead of "quantitative" here }
     }
 )